Managing nappy rash

 - Make sure your baby’s nappy fits well and is not chafing or rubbing anywhere

 - Avoid using soaps, detergents or bubble bath that could further irritate the affected area

 - Ensure your baby’s skin is clean and dry before using a fresh nappy

-- Apply Sudocrem Healing Cream to the affected area at every nappy change to soothe and heal the skin.
+- Apply Sudocrem Healing Cream to the affected area at every nappy change to soothe and protect the skin.